awakzdev/sqs-consumer/README.md

 - ('/count') will return the number of messages in the queue

 ## SQS load generator
-- To send multiple messages, for example, you would run the command `python sqs-load-generator.py 5`.
+- To send multiple messages, you would run the command `python sqs-load-generator.py 5`.
 This would send 5 messages to the SQS queue. (default 1)

 ## Keda (horizontal scaling) is included within /charts
 Keda reads the amount of messages in queue through an attribute called `ApproximateNumberOfMessages` and scales your pods accordingly.